Papua New Guinea Premier Soccer League: 2013–2016: Difficulties and disillusionment

-2013 saw a delay in the start date of the league due mainly to late registrations leading to a lack of sufficient number of teams for the competition.
-By late December 2012, only four teams had completed the registration process: current champions Hekari United, Besta United PNG, Welgris Highlanders, returning from a three-year absence, and newcomers West New Britain Tavur.
+2013 saw a delay.
+By late December 2012, only four teams had completed the registration process: defending champions Hekari United, Besta United PNG, Welgris Highlanders, returning from a three-year absence, and newcomers West New Britain Tavur.
 Another new franchise, FC Port Moresby, joined in early January.
-At this stage, the NSL had decided to go ahead with the league with just six teams, the lowest since the inaugural season, but two sides, founding members Morobe FC and NC Civil Works Oro FC, submitted their registration documents on the same day, leaving the organisers with a dilemma.
-This led to Hekari United's owner, John Kappi Natto, urging the NSL to re-adjust the league to cater for all seven teams.
-It was only on 29 January that the teams were confirmed, over two months later than usual, with the addition of Eastern Stars creating an eight-team league for the season ahead.
+The NSL had decided to go ahead with the league with just six teams, the lowest since the inaugural season.
+Morobe FC and NC Civil Works Oro FC, submitted their registration on the same day.
+This led to Hekari United's owner, John Kapi Natto, urging the NSL to re-adjust the league to cater for all teams.
+It was on 29 January that the teams were confirmed, with the addition of Eastern Stars.

-The NSL board took further criticism early in the season from new side WNB Tavur.
-The NSL contractually paid for the travel costs for all clubs, but due to Tavur's location on the New Guinea islands, were unwilling to cover the more expensive travel costs involved.
-This led to Tavur playing three consecutive away matches, on 20, 23 and 28 February 2013, to avoid back and forth travel costs.
-Eventually, however, the season concluded on 1 June, with Hekari United claiming their seventh consecutive title, winning 3–0 against FC Port Moresby in the Grand Final.
+The NSL board took further criticism from new side WNB Tavur.
+The NSL contractually paid for the travel costs, but were unwilling to cover the more expensive travel costs.
+This led to Tavur playing three consecutive away matches, to avoid back and forth travel costs.
+The season concluded on 1 June, with Hekari United claiming their seventh consecutive title, winning 3–0 against FC Port Moresby in the Grand Final.

-The 2014 season initially had 12 interested clubs, but by 21 October, only seven of them had completed the registration process in full, including new sides Admiralty FC and Lae FC.
+The 2014 season initially had 12 interested teams, but by 21 October, only seven had completed the registration process, including new sides Admiralty FC and Lae FC.
 The previous season's finalists FC Port Moresby had not done so, and neither had last year's debutants WNB Tavur.
-Both clubs ended up being excluded from the competition, with FC Port Moresby eventually lodging an appeal and submitting a case to the court.
-This led to another season-start delay, with the start date being postponed three times before eventually starting on 8 February, after FC Port Moresby withdrew their court case 'for the sake of the 2014 football season'.

-In April 2014, Morobe FC's owner Tuguyawini Libe Parindali accused the National Soccer League of being too expensive', claiming that there was 'no incentive to keep competing in the division.
+Both ended up excluded from the competition, with FC Port Moresby eventually lodging an appeal.
+This led to another delay, with the start date being postponed three times before eventually starting on 8 February, after FC Port Moresby withdrew their case.
+In April 2014, Morobe FC's owner Tuguyawini Libe Parindali accused the National Soccer League of being too expensive, claiming that there was no incentive to keep competing in the division.
 This was in response to the NSL's decision to stop subsidising airfares, accommodation, food and transport for away games, something they had done since the inception of the league in 2006.